rightjs/rightjs-docs/docs/en/docs/util/observer.md

     on(String name, Array callbacks[, arguments])    -> Observer self on(Object hash)                                  -> Observer self

-Binds an event listener to the observer
+Binds an event listener to the observer.

     var observer = new Observer();